 When setting up a browser with an HTTP proxy, you plug the proxy server into your web browser’s configuration file.
 You can also use a browser extension if your browser doesn’t support proxies.
 Then, all of your web traffic is routed through the remote proxy.

-As an example, this type of proxy can be set up on a game, video streaming app, or a P2P platform.
-The downside of SOCKs proxies is that they are typically slower than HTTP proxies since they’re more popular and have a higher load.
-Like HTTP proxies, they don’t provide users with encryption.
+This type of proxy can be set up on a game, video streaming app, or peer-to-peer (P2P) platform.
+The downside of SOCKS proxies is that they are typically slower than HTTP proxies since they’re more popular and have a higher load.

 As the name suggests, a transparent proxy is a proxy that a user is unaware of.
 You may not even know that your traffic is being routed through a transparent proxy since it’s basically invisible.